mo7amed7assan1911/DataEngineering_zoomcamp/Contarization_of_postgreSQL/README.md

-# ETL & Contarization of PostgreSQl env
+# ETL & Containerization of PostgreSQL Environment

-## Building the PostgreSQL Environment
+### Building the PostgreSQL Environment

-#### You need to run this:
+🚀 To build the PostgreSQL environment, run the following command:

 ```bash
 docker-compose -f postgres_env.yml up -d
 ```

-## Loading dataset then add it to the database
+### Loading Dataset and Adding it to the Database

-#### You could run the ingest_data.py script to do that.
-> But, use good values in the arguments such as the user, password, host, port based on the running containers.
+🛠️ To load the dataset and add it to the database, execute the `ingest_data.py` script.
+Ensure to provide accurate values for the arguments, such as user, password, host, and port based on the running containers.

-> **NOTICE:** the host will be pgServer `server of the postgresql in our docker-compose file` if you run the script inside a container that on the pg-network.
+📝 **NOTICE:** The host will be pgServer (the PostgreSQL server in our `docker-compose` file) if you run the script inside a container that is on the pg-network.

-#### You need to run this:
+🚀 Run the following command:

 ```bash
 trips_url="https://github.com/DataTalksClub/nyc-tlc-data/releases/download/green/green_tripdata_2019-09.csv.gz"